andreamoleri/DataArchitecture/README.md

 In the Java code related to the implemented model, all simple checks, such as seat availability and user balance, are handled by the application.
 This approach improves performance.
 Specifically, in the updated code below, three methods have been added:

-- ```transaction```: Given the departure and arrival airports, it executes a query to find available flights on that route, selects one (the first), checks if there are available seats on that flight, selects one if available, and calls execute to book the seat with the user data provided as input.
+- ```transaction```: given the departure and arrival airports, it executes a query to find available flights on that route, selects one (the first), checks if there are available seats on that flight, selects one if available, and calls execute to book the seat with the user data provided as input.
-- ```parallelTransaction```: This is a test method that essentially performs the same function as transaction but ensures that two people are simultaneously attempting to book the same seat on the same flight.
+- ```parallelTransaction```: this is a test method that essentially performs the same function as transaction but ensures that two people are simultaneously attempting to book the same seat on the same flight.
-- ```execute```: This method starts by checking the user's available balance.
+- ```execute```: this method starts by checking the user's available balance.
 If the balance is sufficient, it proceeds with booking the flight.
 After sending the UPDATE operation, it checks if it was applied and informs the caller of the outcome.
 When called by parallelTransaction, it is expected that one booking will succeed while the other will not.

 ```java
 package com.example.cassandra;